bomboradata/datascience-exam/README.md

 - from menubar of the opened notebook, select * Kernel > Change Kernel > <your language>*

-### 4. Solve TWO problems, one from each section.
+### 4. Solve *THREE* problems, one from each section.

-1. Take note that there are **two** sections, they are:
+1. Take note that there are **three** sections, they are:
 	- *1. Algo + Data Structures*
 	- *2. Prob + Stats*
+    - *3. Conceptual ML*

-2. Take 10 minutes to review questions across each section.
+2. Take 15 minutes to review questions across each section.

 3. Select and answer **ONE** question from **EACH** section, or to be totally explicit:
 	- select and answer a question from section 1 (e.g., either Q1.1 or Q1.2).
-	- select and answer a question from section 2 (e.g., either Q2.1, Q2.2, Q2.3, Q2.4, or Q2.5).
+	- select and answer a question from section 2 (e.g., either Q2.1, Q2.2, Q2.3, Q2.4, Q2.5 or Q 2.6).
+    - select and answer a question from section 3 (e.g Q3.1, Q3.2)

 This is you, _shining_ :sparkles:.
 Think, Hack, Solve, Repeat.
 Do enjoy this part. :smile: